SaishJ/React-Router/README.md

 > When url is not found or match.
 > `<Route path="*" element={} />` -> This route match when no other route do.

+### 6. Nested Routes

+> React Router also hels to switch between portion of the view inside the page.
+React Router automatically forms the full path to the children routes.
+React Router provides `<Outlet />` component to render child component.